Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 ---
 layout: docs
 title: Color modes
-description: Boosted now supports color modes, or themes, as of v5.3.0.
+description: OUDS Web now supports color modes, or themes, as of v5.3.0.
 Explore our default light color mode and the new dark mode, or create your own using our styles as your template.
 group: customize
 aliases:
   - "/docs/customize/color-modes/"